niklasmellgren/thesis-grpo-prolog-inference/README.md

 ### Key findings
 - Joint tuning of prompt, reward, and inference shapes the structure and quality of generated Prolog programs
 - **Highest accuracy** on GSM8K was achieved using external Prolog verification in a best-of-N multiple-try setting
-- **Best zero-shot generalization** (MMLU-STEM/Pro) came from agentic inference, where the model engages in self-repair using Prolog function-calling
+- **Best zero-shot generalization** (MMLU-STEM/Pro) came from agentic inference, where the model engages in self-repair using Prolog as an interactive tool

 ### Why this matters